 NOTE: New trail construction update August 2013: Burnt Wagon Trail construction underway, starting at the south end of the lake, proceeding counter-clockwise.
 When complete, Burnt Wagon will connect Shangri La to Northside trails.

-Singletrack Trail Map: The below map highlights the singletrack trail system as of fall 2012.
+Singletrack Trail Map: The below map highlights the singletrack trail system as of Spring of 2015

 Here is a map to the Hickory Ridge Ski Trail parking lot (located on 225th Ave.):